-E. dofleini are estimated to mature at 1.5 - 3 years in Japanese waters (Kanamaru and Yamashita 1967, Mottet 1975).
-In Japan, females weigh between 10 - 15 kg at maturity while males are 7 - 17 kg (Kanamaru and Yamashita, 1967).
-In British Columbia male E. dofleini were found to mature at around 12.5 kg with females thought to mature at larger sizes (Robinson 1983).
-Current research indicates this species matures around 10-15kg in Gulf of Alaska waters with females maturing at a larger size than males.
-E. dofleini are problematic to age due to a documented lack of beak growth checks and soft chalky statoliths (Robinson and Hartwick 1986).
+(males) and the hatching of eggs (females) (Jorgensen 2009).
+Enteroctopus dofleini within the Bering Sea have been found to mature between 10 to 13 kg with 50% maturity values of 12.8 kg for females and 10.8 kg for males (Appendix 1, Brewer and Norcross, in review).
+Enteroctopus dofleini are problematic to age due to a documented lack of beak growth checks and soft chalky statoliths (Robinson and Hartwick 1986).
 Therefore the determination of age at maturity is difficult for this species.
-E. dofleini in Japan move to deeper waters to mate during July - October and move to shallower waters to spawn during October - January (Kanamaru 1964).
-It is assumed female E. dofleini store sperm with a delay between mating and spawning (Kanamaru 1964) and this phenomenon has been documented in an aquarium study of octopus in British Columbia (Gabe 1975).
-E. dofleini is a terminal spawner, females die after the eggs hatch while males die shortly after mating.
+In Japan this species is estimated to mature at 1.5 to 3 years and at similar size ranges (Kanamaru and Yamashita 1967, Mottet1975).
+Within the Bering Sea, female E. dofleini show significantly larger gonad weight and maturity in the fall months (Brewer and Norcross, in review).
+Due to differences in the timing of peak gonad development between males and females it is likely that females have the capability to store sperm.
+This phenomenon has been documented in aquarium studies of octopus in Alaska and British Columbia (Gabe 1975).
+Fecundity for this species in the Gulf of Alaska ranges from 40,000 to 240,000 eggs per female with an average fecundity of 106,800 eggs per female (Conrath and Conners, in review).
+Fecundity was significantly and positively related to the size of the female.
+The fecundity of E. dofleini within this region is higher than that reported for other regions.
 The fecundity of this species in Japanese waters has been estimated at 30,000 to 100,000 eggs per female (Kanamaru 1964, Mottet 1975, Sato 1996).
-Gabe estimated a female in captivity in British Columbia laid 35,000 eggs and it appears likely fecundity is similar in this region.
+Gabe (1975) estimated that a female in captivity in British Columbia laid 35,000 eggs.
 Hatchlings are approximately 3.5 mm.
-Mottet (1975) estimated survival to 6 mm at 4%, while survival to 10 mm was estimated to be 1%; mortality at the 1-2year stage was also estimated to be high (Hartwick 1983).
+Mottet (1975) estimated survival to 6 mm at 4% while survival to 10 mm was estimated to be 1%; mortality at the 1 to 2 year stage is also estimated to be high (Hartwick, 1983).
 Large numbers of planktonic larvae of this species have been captured in offshore waters of the Aleutian Islands during June through August.
-These juveniles were assumed to be hatched out in the coastal waters along the Aleutian Islands and transported by the Alaska Stream (Kubodera 1991).
+These juveniles were assumed have hatched in the coastal waters along the Aleutian Islands and been transported by the Alaska Stream (Kubodera 1991).
 Since the highest mortality occurs during the larval stage it is likely that ocean conditions have the largest effect on the number of E. dofleini in the Bering Sea and large fluctuations in numbers of E. dofleini should be expected.
 Based on larval data, E. dofleini is the only octopus in the Bering Sea with a planktonic larval stage.